Admissions FAQ

 Is the SSAT required?

-For applicants to Grades 8-11, the SSAT (Secondary School Admission Test) is required for shortlisted applicants only.
-The SSAT may be written anytime, but we recommend having the scores available by January 9, 2025 to ensure we receive them in time for final decisions.
+For applicants to Grades 8-11, the SSAT (Secondary School Admission Test) is required.
+The SSAT may be written anytime, but the scores must be available by the application deadline.

 SSAT scores must be remitted through your SSAT portal in order to be received.
 SJS’s code for submitting the scores is 6531.